Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 ## Summary ##
 By completing this Hands-On Lab you have learned how to:

--	 Use the Windows Azure Management Portal to create storage accounts and hosted service components.
+-	 Use the Windows Azure Management Portal to create storage accounts and web site components.
 -	Use the WNS and Live Connect Portal to request credentials for use with WNS.
--	Deploy service component packages using the Windows Azure Management Portal user interface.
+-	Deploy a web site using Web Deploy.
 -	Configure a Windows Metro Style client to receive notifications.
 -	Test sending notifications to your client app via WNS using the Windows Azure Toolkit for Windows 8 portal.